privacy-tech-lab/gpc-optmeowt/README_ARCHITECTURE.md

 ## `domainlist.js`

 Generally to be used with `async` / `await` syntax (i.e. `await initDomainlist()`), all functions return data via promises (though not all contain important info).
-The idea is to allow simple domainlist calls everywhere in the extension
+The idea is to allow simple domain list calls everywhere in the extension

 **imports** `storage.js`